chenqiaophbs/SpreadBasketOptions_Base/README.md

 ## Suggestions for final projects

-* [Spread option] Very accurate analytic approximation for spread options by [Li et al, 2006](https://ssrn.com/abstract_id=952747)
+* [Spread option] Very accurate analytic approximation for spread options by [Li et al, 2006](https://ssrn.com/abstract_id=952747).
-(Also implement Kirk's approximation covered in class): Implement the method in a new class.
+Also implement Kirk's approximation covered in class and [(Bjersund, Stensland 2014)](http://ssrn.com/abstract_id=1145206).
+Implement each method in a new class.
 In python notebook, summarize the method, write a quick help and report strength and weakness.
+Compare the three methods.

 * [Basket+Asian option] Pick one method in the following 3 methods in survey of basket option pricing (Krekel at al, 2004, Wilmott magazine, July, 82-89): Implement the method in a new class.
 In python notebook, summarize the method, write a quick help and report strength and weakness.
   * a) Beisser's conditional expectation
   * c) Levy's log-normal moment matching